Beachside Residential Communities

 The long stretches of Clearwater beaches have gained importance on two fronts as perfect tourist destinations and most admired residential communities.
 With Tourism being Clearwater's number one industry, the beaches of Clearwater are at the center of tourism.
 Launching a "Beach by Design" plan as a part of the revitalization of Clearwater Beach program, the City government has taken concrete steps to improve the area to move ahead towards a promising future in the tourism industry.

 Bordered by Tampa Bay on the east and Gulf of Mexico on the west, Pinellas County spreads over 280 square miles.
-Pinellas County is the second smallest county among the 67 Counties of Florida State.
+Pinellas County is the second smallest county by land size among the 67 Counties of Florida State.
 The County name Pinellas is derived from Punta Pinal, Spanish words meaning point of spines.
 In terms of its population, Pinellas County is ranked as the fifth in the State (2002, with a population density of around 3,339 people per square mile.

 The county has 35 miles of sparkling white sand beaches, inviting several thousands of visitors to its world famous beaches like Clearwater beach, Caladesi Island State Park and Fort De Soto Park.
 Although among the smallest, Pinellas County has more municipalities than any other county in Florida.
 The largest municipality is St. Petersburg with 240,196 people, while Belleair Shore is the smallest with just 78 people.